Last Updated on November 7, 2022 by Michael Joseph

 One of the main mechanisms through which vegan diets may lower cardiovascular risk is by improving the lipid (cholesterol) profile.

-Animal foods are not consumed as part of a vegan diet, and high-fat animal foods tend to be rich in saturated fat.
+Animal foods are not consumed as part of a vegan diet, and high-fat animal foods are rich in saturated fat.

 Thus, vegans tend to have lower levels of LDL-C.

 Vegan diets may lower blood pressure

 High blood pressure is one of the significant risk factors for developing cardiovascular disease (23).